 From there, you can share your elevator pitch or value proposition, which should communicate how you can help and why the person you are trying to reach might want to talk with you.
 If that does not work by itself, you can continue to treat the gatekeeper like a prospect by asking some of your pre-qualifying questions.

 Try to present yourself as more of an insider than an outsider to the gatekeeper.
 An outsider would be a salesperson that is trying to get in and sell something and an insider might be a vendor that is already engaged.

-You probably are an outsider but you can give an impression that you are more of an insider when B2B cold calling by name dropping other people that you have spoken with at the company that you are calling into.
+You probably are an outsider but you can give an impression that you are more of an insider when by name dropping other people that you have spoken with at the company that you are cold calling into.